Oil up after drone attack on Saudi field, but OPEC report caps gains

-LONDON (Reuters) - Crude oil prices rose on Monday following a weekend attack on a Saudi oil facility by Yemeni separatists and as traders looked for signs of progress in U.S.-China trade negotiations.
+LONDON (Reuters) - Crude oil prices rose on Monday following a weekend attack on a Saudi oil facility by Yemen’s Houthi forces and as traders looked for signs of progress in U.S.-China trade negotiations.

 Price gains were, however, capped to some degree by an unusually downbeat OPEC report that stoked concerns about growth in oil demand.